Skip to content

 so it publishes the real release version instead of the current snapshot revision on main.

-If you need to rerun the release-plan generation manually:
+If you need to rerun one of the workflows manually:

 WorkflowSupports workflow_dispatch